Social Media Evidence in Court: What Investigators Know About Digital Evidence

 Divorce and Child Custody

-Social media frequently reveals the truth in family law cases.
-Posts showing partying while claiming to be a devoted parent, check-ins at locations that contradict alibis, photographs with new romantic partners during infidelity disputes, and public statements about finances that contradict sworn declarations.
-Our custody investigators regularly include social media evidence in their case documentation.
+Social media can reveal important facts in family law cases.
+Posts showing partying while claiming to be a devoted parent, check-ins at locations that contradict alibis, photographs with new romantic partners during infidelity disputes, and public statements about finances that contradict sworn declarations may all be relevant when preserved lawfully.

 Personal Injury and Insurance Fraud